WenZan/webserver-docker/README.md

-Docker-Django-webServer
+Docker-Django-webApp
 -------

-This is a project to deploy a web server quickly using the docker.
+This is a project to deploy a web app quickly using the docker.